I used to hate meal planning

 Repeat monthly.
 Adjust seasonally (soups in winter, grilling in summer).

-If even 15 minutes feels like too much, simplify further:
+When even 15 minutes feels like too much

 Related Articles